LibraryCarpentry/lc-python-intro/episodes/05-functions.md

 TypeError: unorderable types: str() > int()
 ```

-## Functions may have default values for some arguments.
+## Function argument default values, and `round()`.

 `round()` will round off a floating-point number.
-By default, it will round to zero decimal places.
+By default, it will round to zero decimal places, which is how it will operate if you don't pass a second argument.

 ```python
 round(3.712)